 Not sold on dog food?
 I wasn’t either, at first.
 In fact, I used to have a recipe posted on here for homemade blue tongue skink chow because I believed dog food was inferior.
 However, listen to Reptile Mountain explain how it works:

 If you’re looking for a more reptile-specific prepared food, Repashy’s Grub Pie, Meat Pie, Veggie Burger, and fruit powders make great mix-ins to add to dog food for variety.
 They even have a blue tongue skink-specific formula: Bluey Buffet.

 Arcadia’s Omni Gold blue tongue skink diet is also really good if you can get your hands on it, and Herpavet Lizard Food by Vetafarm is popular in Australia.

 Reptilinks offers a 50/50 Omnivore Blend made with whole rabbit, green beans, collard greens, dandelion greens, and endive.
 Because they’re made with whole rabbit rather than just the muscle meat, this is an especially valuable addition to your skink’s diet.

 Note: Powdered and ready-made reptile diets already have the correct calcium to phosphorous ratio, meaning that you do not have to add calcium powder to these formulas.
 Most also contain vitamin D3, but it’s worth checking the ingredients label just in case.

-Our favorite multivitamins for blue tongue skinks are:
+Best multivitamins for blue tongue skinks: